CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 Perform the same basic experiment as experiment 1, but use

-Repeat the experiment 1000 times to get the average time.
+the experiments involving the add method.
+Repeat the experiment 100 (one hundred not 1000 in this case) times to get the

 Questions.
 Answer the following questions.
 Place your answers in your comment at the top of MathMatrixTester.java along with the results of your experiments.